AmanTank187/CV/README.md

 ## Hobbies

-I consider myself a very competitive individual so i like to take part in team based games.
-I enjoy playing football weekly and playing in video game tournaments in my free time.
-They both revolve around individual skill and coming together to work as a team which is the reason why I have a passion for both activities.
+*Gaming - I am a very competitive person so i enjoy playing in video game tournaments in my spare time.